-There are many different fabrics to choose from, so it's best to take your time and consider your preferences before selecting the right ones for your home.
-Taking into account your needs and budget will help you narrow down the options to find the best-suited curtains for your home.
+There are many different fabrics to choose from, so it's to take your time and consider your preferences before selecting the right ones for your home.
+Taking into account your needs and budget will help you narrow down the options to find the -suited curtains for your home.

 Property : Inherent flame retardant